tchoopojcharoen/ros2_turtlesim_control/README.md

 # ros2_turtlesim_control
 This repository serves as a basic stepping stone for roboticists  who want to investigate fundamentals of ROS2 programming with Turtlesim.
+This repository also consists of basic implementation of mobile robot control using Python and Simulink (mutually exclusive).

+For Python :
 Once you setup all packages and build your workspace, run the following command to execute launch file that will bring up Turtlesim and other nodes.
 ```
 ros2 launch turtlesim_control turtlesim_bringup.launch.py